 I’ve been kayaking a long time (since 2003) and I’m not a young man anymore.
 Usually, after eight hours on the water, I have numb legs, my lower back has tightened up to a level where I can’t stand up straight, and getting in the truck is a problem.
 It’s not great.
 In fact, it’s why I haven’t done a 12 hour trip in five years.
 I just couldn’t walk after my last 12 hour trip without a ton of Advil and stretching.
 Even shorter trips could take their toll.

 For testing the Kayak Kushion, I did a short trip of three hours and an all-day, 12-hour paddling and fishing excursion.
 The three-hour trip went great, nice and comfy, and no issues with pain on or off the water.
 I braced myself for the following day.
-On the long trip, I paddled right at eight miles, fished all 12 hours and put in a ton of seat time.
-I was with friends that I’ve fished with before so when we took out, they immediately noticed.
+On the long trip, I paddled right at eight miles, and fished all 12 hours.
+This journey was with friends that I’ve fished with before so when we took out, they immediately noticed.
 I was just as limber as I had started, though a lot more fatigued.
 I had no issues loading my kayak, hauling gear, or getting into the truck.
 After a 30-minute drive home, I hadn’t stiffened up and was able to stroll into the house.

 I am not saying the Kayak Kushion is a cure-all but it was immediately added to my must-have packing list for trips.
 To be able to do that kind of mileage and not feel like death was eroding my spine afterward was a big win.